Tone Valley Partnership

 "Our joint vision is to provide the best possible and most rewarding education for all children as they progress through our schools.
 This will improve their life chances by delivering improved results, greater security and broader horizons for all children within the partnership through strong collaboration and commitment to joint endeavour."

-Chair of the group Richard Stead, Headteacher at Milverton Primary School
+Chair of the group Steve Duncan, Headteacher at Wiveliscombe Primary School

 Charter of collaboration between schools in The Tone Valley Partnership

 Our joint vision is toprovide the best possible and most rewarding education for all children and young people in the collaboration as they progress through our schools.
 This will improve their life chances by delivering improved results (academic and non-academic), offer broader horizons to all and enable them to make sustainable life choices.

 Schools will maintain their individual ethos, identity, vision and values as a commitment to meeting the diverse needs of our children and young people and their families.